edkins/pantheist/readme.md

 3. Kinds.
 These serve as a schema for types: they specify what they should look like and what they're used for.

+Setting up a new project:

+- copy pantheist.conf
+- point its dataDir at the common ancestor of your project directory and the pantheist directory
+- set up srvDiv to point to pantheist/data/srv
+- set up systemDir to something within your own project (it should be in .gitignore though)
+- copy kinds from pantheist/data/system/kind to your own systemDir/kind